-- Smith got his first collegiate action and start against Texas Tech in the seventh game of the 2010 season and is listed atop the depth chart at strong safety. - Smith has played the last four games, and is already seventh on the team in total tackles with 36 and his average of 9.0 per game leads the team. - Smith had nine tackles and his first career interception at Kansas in week - Smith tallied a game-high 15 tackles against Texas Tech in week 7 in his first collegiate action (four solo) and also had one quarterback sack and one third down stop. - Smith's 15 tackles ties the CU record for most tackles in a game true freshman along with J.J.
-Billingsley, who recorded 15 in his second career game against San Diego State in 2002.
+- Smith got his first collegiate action and start against Texas Tech in the seventh game of the 2010 season and is slated to start at strong safety at - Smith tallied a game-high 15 tackles against Texas Tech in his first collegiate action (four solo) and also had one quarterback sack and one third down stop. - Smith's 15 tackles ties the CU record for most tackles in a game true freshman along with J.J.
+Billingsley, who recorded 15 in his second career

+- game against San Diego State in 2002.
 Smith also had two tackles on special teams giving him 17 in the game. - Smith's 15 tackles are the most by a CU player since Ray Polk had 15 last season against Kansas State. - Smith hails from Patterson, N.J., the same hometown as former middleweight contender Reuben "The Hurricane" Carter. - Smith was just the fourth player recruited from New Jersey under coach Dan Hawkins at CU, including classmate Tony Jones. - Colorado was the only Division I school to offer Smith a scholarship out of high school. - Hawkins compares Smith to NFL Bob Sanders.
 "He's not very tall or prototypical, but he can hit.
 He understands the game and puts himself in the right spot."

-Season G Plays UT AT-TOT TFL Sacks 3DS OBP FR FF PBU INT 2010 4 284 14 22-36 2- 8 1- 6 1 0 0 0 0 1
+Season

+G

+Plays

+UT

+AT-TOT

+TFL

+Sacks

+3DS

+QBP

+FR

+FP

+PBU

+INT

 - One week into fall camp, Bahr moved from the offensive line to a utility back role.
 He could see action at tight end, fullback, halfback and tailback.
-He was moved into the utility back along with defensive lineman Scott Fernandez. - Bahr scored the first touchdown in his football career at any level with a four-yard reception from Tyler Hansen out of CU's jumbo package in the first quarter of the Buffs' 29-27 win over Georgia in week 4.
-It was his second catch of the season. - Bahr saw action in the Colorado State game in the season opener at the utility back in the Buffs goal line situation in the third quarter that propelled the Buffs to a 24-0 lead over the Rams.
+He was moved into the utility back along with defensive lineman Scott Fernandez. - Bahr scored the first touchdown in his football career at any level with a four-yard reception from Tyler Hansen out of CU's jumbo package in the first quarter of the Buffs' 29-27 win over Georgia.
+It was his second catch of the season. - Bahr saw action in the Colorado State game at the utility back in the Buffs goal line situation in the third quarter that propelled the Buffs to a 24-0 lead over the Rams.
 He caught his first collegiate pass at Cal, a three yard reception inside the 5-yard line of the Bears. - Bahr started games on the offensive line in both 2008 and 2009.
 He graded out to a season best 87 percent against Kansas State in 2009 and his career best was a 93 percent in the 2008 finale against Nebraska. - Bahr was heavily recruiting by CU's future conference foes Arizona, Washington and Oregon. - Bahr was a high school teammate of Brian Lockridge at Mission Viejo, the same school that has produced NFL quarterbacks Mark Sanchez (New York Jets) and Jordan Palmer (Cincinnati Bengals).